Satellite collision

 Strictly speaking, a satellite collision is when two satellites collide while in orbit around a third, much larger body, such as a planet or moon.

-This definition can be loosely extended to include collisions between sub-orbital or escape-velocity objects with an object in orbit.
+This definition is typically loosely extended to include collisions between sub-orbital or escape-velocity objects with an object in orbit.
 Prime examples are the anti-satellite weapon tests.
+There have been no observed collisions between natural satellites, but impact craters may show evidence of such events.
+Both intentional and unintentional collisions have occurred between man-made satellites around Earth since the 1980s.
+Anti-satellite weapon tests and failed rendezvous or docking operations can result in orbital space debris, which in turn may collide with other satellites.

 Natural-satellite collisions

 There have been no observed collisions between natural satellites of any Solar System planet or moon.
 Collision candidates for past events are: